ymustc/pysit-ot/readme.md

     $ /YOURHOMEDIRECTORY/miniconda3/bin/conda
     ```

+### Step 2: Create a Python2 virtual environment under Miniconda3 and install petsc4py

+1. Install necessary external softwares including [PETSC] and [MUMPS].
+Assume that you clone or download the PySIT package at directory `/PATHTOPYSIT`.
+First go to the directory by executing the following command:

+    ```sh
+    $ cd /PATHTOPYSIT
+    ```

+    Then, execute the following commands to install PETSC and MUMPS.
+For linux users please use:

+    ```sh
+    $ source ./install_petsc4py_linux.sh
+    ```

+    For MAC OS users:

+    ```sh
+    $ source ./install_petsc4py_OSx.sh

+    ```

-### Step 2: Create a Python3 virtual environment by Miniconda3 and install PySIT
+### Step 3: Create a Python3 virtual environment under Miniconda3 and install ObsPy abd PySIT

 1. Create a Python3 virtual environment named with `myenv` with necessary packages by excuting the following command